jiktim/jikt.im/_members/espi.md

 ---
-name: espi
+name: sysdotini
-bio: developer; co-owner; keeps the lights on
+bio: i keeps the lights on in this shithole
 link: https://espi.me
 ---